Shapeshifting Metamaterial Could Revolutionize How We Treat Wounds

 Read more: Shapeshifting Metamaterial Could Revolutionize How We Treat Wounds

-Chemistry - Medicinal
+- Category: Medicinal

 A team of medics led by Professor Ian Pavord from Glenfield Hospital have spent 10 years researching the best way to treat patients with severe asthma.
 They identified a subgroup of patients who might respond to a new antibody therapy called Mepolizumab.
 More than 600 patients from 13 countries were involved in the DREAM Trial - a controlled drug trial which compared the effect of Mepolizumab and placebo on the number of asthma attacks experienced by patients over a year.